Government Assistance Programs for First-time Homebuyers

 Is there a catch?

 Where can I find more information?
 Our first recommendation for those interested in finding specific sources of government help would be to use the Internet.
 It's rich with information and readily accessible at your fingertips!
-A quick web search makes it easy and painless to gain knowledge on the vast options available, like home buyer incentives and tax credits.
+A quick web search makes it easy and painless to gain knowledge on the vast options available, like homebuyer incentives and tax credits.

 Take it a step further by contacting your state or county housing authority.
 Reach out to your local government office or city hall to track down the specific housing assistance department nearby.
-Engaging in face-to-face interaction will allow you to ask more detailed questions, receive more in-depth answers, overall equipping you with more comprehensive information.
+Engaging in face-to-face interaction will allow you to ask more detailed questions, and receive more in-depth answers, overall equipping you with more comprehensive information.

-Key takeaway: avoid these common pitfalls
+Avoid these common pitfalls

-One of the biggest misconceptions that can hurt new home buyers is the belief they don’t need to bring money to closing.
+One of the biggest misconceptions that can hurt new homebuyers is the belief they don’t need to bring money to closing.
 There are times when people think they’ll simply apply for a loan and be handed the keys without any other steps involved.
 Unfortunately, this is not the case.
 More often than not, you'll have to meet a requirement.
-So it is highly recommended that home buyers bring at least $1,000 to closing—and if possible, a bit extra to be safe.
+So it is highly recommended that homebuyers bring at least $1,000 to closing—and if possible, a bit extra to be safe.
 Access to saved money is essential when coming to the table.
 If the buyer is not aware of this fact, whoever assisted them failed to do their job.

 There is nothing more embarrassing than putting in an offer, then arriving at the mortgage company and finding out you don’t qualify after all.
 As a result, mortgage pre-approval is crucial.
 Don’t forget to stay within your price range and consider added expenses.